strategineer/personal-website/content/blog/2022-09-17/index.md

 Past me might have not even understood that was something that I should do (I've spent a long time being pretty clueless).

-Thankfully, today's me was able to realize that I'm physically capable and I like helping people so I might as offer to help people who might need it.
+Thankfully, today's me was able to realize that I'm physically capable and I like helping people so I might as offer to help people move some heavy stuff around.

 In doing so, I was able to meet an older gentleman in my building who is absolutely amazing.
 A big nerd like me who's led a life that I can only dream of.

 If I hadn't offered to help out with this broken elevator, I wouldn't have ever met him and that would be very sad.

-Avoiding a "slow death" is a challenge because it seems that the world we live in today has been built to encourage us to live "slow deaths", in our little death cubes (if you're fortunate enough to be able to afford to have a roof over your head) with despair, pain and fear being injected straight into our brain stems through the little black boxes we carry around with us everywhere.
+Avoiding a "slow death" is a challenge because it seems that the world we live in today has been built to encourage us to live "slow deaths" in our little death cubes with despair, pain and fear being injected straight into our brain stems through the little black boxes we carry around with us everywhere.

 But, even if it's hard, even it requires everything from me, I need to fight the "slow death".
 I need to fight the urges programmed into my brain without my consent by a system built by the people in power who don't give a fuck about me (I'm glad the Queen is dead btw, fuck her and all she stands for).